 As is normal for the tenured and tenure-track faculty in our department, our faculty members were active in participating in research and scholarly activity this past year.
 A sample of the scholarly work this year done by our faculty include the following.

-- Heistad, D., Chatham-Carpenter, A., Moser, K., & Woods, K. (in press).
+- Heistad, D., Chatham-Carpenter, A., Moser, K., & Woods, K. (2017).
 Educating with purpose: An integrated communication model for first-year student success.
-In T. Vakos (Ed.), Educationally Effective Practices within the First-Year Seminar.
+In T. Skipper (Ed.), What makes the first-year seminar high impact: An exploration of effective educational practices.
 Columbia, SC: National Resource Center for the First-Year Experience & Students in Transition.

-- Mirivel, J. C. (forthcoming 2016).
+- Mirivel, J. C. (2017).
 How communication scholars think and act: A lifespan perspective.
 New York: Peter Lang Publishing.

-- Mirivel, J. C., & Fuller, R. (in press).
+- Mirivel, J. C., & Fuller, R. (2017).
 Social talk at work: Speech acts that make a difference.
 In B. Vine (Ed.), Routledge handbook of language in the workplace.
 New York: Routledge.

 - Thompson, C. L., & Kleine, M. W. (2016).
 Varied responses as a means to the richness of discourse: Reading tough texts.
 International Journal for the Scholarship of Teaching and Learning, 10 (1), Article 5.
 Available at: http://digitalcommons.georgiasouthern.edu/ij-sotl/vol10/iss1/5

-- Thompson, C., Thombre, A., & Mirivel, J. C. (2015, November).
-Infusing ethics in college curricula: Best practices.
-Paper presented at the annual meeting of the National Communication Association, Las Vegas, NV.
+- Whitaker, R., & Mirivel, J. C. (2016, November).
+Positive communication during divorce.
+Paper presented at the Annual Meeting of the National Communication Association, Philadelphia, PA.

 Service and Engagement Highlights